BlueTree242/PreBot/MAKING_PLUGIN.md

 Configuration in PreBot uses [DazzleConf](https://github.com/A248/DazzleConf).
 This library makes life with configuration easier

-To create a config.yml, create a config interface (more details on dazzleconf's github).
+To create a config.yml, create a config interface (more details on dazzleconf GitHub).
 Extend `PluginConfiguration` in your interface. here is an example

 ```java